lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 ~~~~~~~~~~~

 The LHCb timing (clock) is centrally controlled/monitored via a set of
 electronics boards called RFRx, RF2TTC and BPIM.
-CHeck status on Big
+Check status on Big
+Brother.
-Brother Two modes of operations: - INTERNAL: clock is generated locally
+Two modes of operations:

+- INTERNAL: clock is generated locally
-in LHCb for the whole detector - EXTERNAL: clock is received via the LHC
+in LHCb for the whole detector
+- EXTERNAL: clock is received via the LHC
 and it is in phase with the beams (synchronous)

 .. container:: info